mattfysh/tux-2011/readme.md

 * schedule future transactions and their frequency
 * edit or delete single instances of an upcoming transaction
 * create and customise reports to get a forecast view of accounts
-* track savings goals and when you'll reach them (buggy)
+* track savings goals and when you'll reach them
 * choose from six vibrant themes

 feature todo's
 --------------

-* fix savings goals bugs
 * edit users' name
 * move scheduled transactions into a pending state when they're due
 * review and approve pending transactions, moving them to the ledger